INTERNATIONAL AGREEMENTS

 Strengthening

-We promote internal capacity building, exchange, and interdisciplinary integration to enhance understanding of the scope of various international agreements related to the biodiversity of the Patagonian Sea.
+We promote actions of internal strengthening, interdisciplinary exchange and integration to achieve a better understanding of the scope of the different international agreements related to the biodiversity of the Patagonian Sea.

 Participation